 2. Accumulate costs into a cost pool

 After identifying the cost objects, the next step is to accumulate the costs into a cost pool, pending allocation to the cost objects.
 When accumulating costs, you can create several categories where the costs will be pooled based on the cost allocation base used.
 Some examples of cost pools include electricity usage, water usage, square footage, insurance, rent expenses, fuel consumption, and motor vehicle maintenance.

 A cost driver causes a change in the cost associated with an activity.
 Some examples of cost drivers include the number of machine-hours, the number of direct labor hours worked, the number of payments processed, the number of purchase orders, and the number of invoices sent to customers.

 Benefits of Cost Allocation

 The following are some of the reasons why cost allocation is important to an organization:

 Cost allocation provides the management with important data about cost utilization that they can use in making decisions.
 It shows the cost objects that take up most of the costs and helps determine if the departments or products are profitable enough to justify the costs allocated.
 For unprofitable cost objects, the company’s management can cut the costs allocated and divert the money to other more profitable cost objects.

 2. Helps evaluate and motivate staff

-Cost allocation helps determine if the cost assigned to specific departments returns the expected revenues.
+Cost allocation helps determine if specific departments are profitable or not.
 If the cost object is not profitable, the company can evaluate the performance of the staff members to determine if a decline in productivity is the cause of the non-profitability of the cost objects.

-On the other hand, if the company recognizes a specific department as the most profitable department in the company, the employees assigned to that department will be motivated to work hard and stay ahead of the rest in terms of performance.
+On the other hand, if the company recognizes and rewards a specific department for achieving the highest profitability in the company, the employees assigned to that department will be motivated to work hard and continue with their good performance.